sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 ### Using the Collection

 The collection includes the following requests:
-- `Generate Token`: Generates a JWT token for the authenticated user.
+- `login`: Authenticates the user and generates a JWT token.
 - `Authenticated hello`: Sends a GET request to a protected endpoint using the JWT token.
 - `Register new admin user`: Registers a new admin user with the specified roles.

-Make sure to update the `token` variable in the collection with the JWT token obtained from the `Generate Token` request.
+- `Register new user`: Registers a new user with the specified roles.

+The `login` request automatically saves the JWT token to a collection variable named `token`.
+This token is then used in the `Authenticated hello`, `Register new admin user`, and `Register new user` requests.

 ## Usage